 This page brings together a range of posts on my Turkey and the Second World War project.
-This includes my related research, book reviews and wargaming in 28mm, 15mm and 10mm.
+This includes my related research, book reviews and wargaming in 28mm, 15mm and 10mm. this culminated in my book Chasing the Soft Underbelly (Helion 2022).

 |28mm model of the British supplied Valentine tanks to the Turkish Army from 1943 onwards.|